-Following bipartisan endorsement of the work of two temporary administrative conferences during the Eisenhower and Kennedy administrations, Congress enacted the Administrative Conference Act of 1964, the fiftieth anniversary of which was recently marked by a symposium issue of The George Washington Law Review (Volume 83).
+Following bipartisan endorsement of the work of two temporary administrative conferences during the Eisenhower and Kennedy administrations, Congress enacted the Administrative Conference Act of 1964.
 The Act codified the prior structure of these conferences, which emphasized collaboration among a wide array of federal agencies, reliance on experts in administrative law and regulation from the private sector (many of them prominent academics), and the participation of public members representing a wide diversity of views.
 This collaborative effort is designed to produce consensus-based, nonpartisan recommendations for improvement in federal administrative processes, which, more than ever, affect every sector of our national economy and the lives of American citizens.

-Since the beginning of its operations in 1968, ACUS has adopted hundreds of such recommendations, each of them based on careful study and the informed deliberations of its members in an open process that encouraged public input.
-A complete list of these recommendations was published at 60 Fed.
-Reg.
-56,312 (1995) and appears at www.acus.gov.
-Congress enacted a number of them into law, and agencies and courts have adopted or relied upon many others.
-Among other initiatives, ACUS also played a leading role in developing and securing legislation to promote, and provided training in, alternative dispute resolution techniques for eliminating excessive litigation and long delays in federal agency programs, as well as negotiated rulemaking for consensual resolution of disputes in rulemaking.
+Since the beginning of its operations in 1968, ACUS has adopted hundreds of recommendations, each of them based on careful study and the informed deliberations of its members in an open process that encourages public input.
+A complete list of these recommendations appears at www.acus.gov.
+Congress has enacted a number of them into law, and agencies and courts have adopted or relied upon many others.